nair0lf32/zer0ne-blog/tools.md

 # Tools

-Just a list of my favorites tools!
-The ones I use the most
+Just a list of cool tools!
+The ones I use the most ( or not )

 and the one I discovered during my journey

-Ordered by categories
+Ordered by categories (kinda)

 ## Reconnaissance & Enumeration